Nepalese cuisine: Snacks

 Snacks include maize popped or parched called khaja (literally "eat and run"); beaten rice (baji or chiura), dry-roasted soybeans (bhatmas, Nepali: भटमास), dried fruit candy (lapsi), and South Asian foods like the samosa and South Asian sweets.
 International snacks like biscuits (packaged cookies), potato chips and wai wai (Nepali: वाइ वाइ, instant noodles) are all coming into widespread use.
 Whereas, some youths in Nepal prefer western snacks as they are easy to get and less time-consuming.

 Drinks

 Tea (chiya) usually taken with milk and sugar, juice of sugarcane (sarbat), and buttermilk (mahi) are common non-alcoholic drinks.
 Alcoholic drinks include raksi, spirits made in rustic distilleries, and jaand/jard, homemade beer made from rice.
 At higher elevations there is millet beer Tongba, nigaar and chhyaang.

+Pickles

 Western influence

-Western culture has influence in Nepali/Nepalese cuisine.
+Western culture has influence in Nepali/Nepali cuisine.
 Western food like bread, cereals, bagels, pizzas, sandwiches, burgers, and pasta and drinks like Coke, Fanta, and Sprite are common in cities and places where there are a reasonable number of tourists.
 Middle-class families residing in cities consume these foods on a daily basis.
 One can find them in almost all the restaurants around cities.